PatrickTorgerson/advent2015/README.md

 to run a specific solution run `advent2015 DAY`, where `DAY` is an integer between 1 and 25 inclusive.

+to print a list of cached benchmarks run `advent2015 times`

 ## project generation

 re-generate missing files, or generate files for another Advent of Code event with